znuznu/chip-8/README.md

 # chip-8
-A CHIP-8 interpreter (or emulator as people say) written in Rust.
+A CHIP-8 interpreter (or emulator as people say) written in Rust and compiled in WebAssembly.

 References:
 https://tobiasvl.github.io/blog/write-a-chip-8-emulator/